ieee8023/covid-chestxray-dataset/README.md

 ## Contribute

-Submit a pull request or contact us to discuss ways to send us data.
+First clear all ethics and consent for the images to make the data public.
+Then submit a pull request.
+Or contact us to discuss ways to send us data.

 For chest X-ray dcm, jpg, or png are preferred.
 For CT nifti (in gzip format) is preferred but also dcms.
 Please contact with any questions.